-Before jumping in the car to tour the Hakusan Shirakawa-go White Road from Ishikawa Prefecture , there are some sites that beg to be explored.
+Before jumping in the car to tour the Hakusan Shirakawa-go White Road from Ishikawa Prefecture , there are some sites begging to be explored.
 One stop within the Hakusan City area you should include is Tedori Gorge, with its breathtaking ravine, and shrine (Shirayamahime-jinja) dedicated to the mountain.
 You will find a smaller satellite version of the same shrine at the peak of Mt.
 Hakusan .

 Ready, set, go

 The Hakusan Shirakawa-go White Road starts on Route 360 and leads to the Chugu Toll Gate.
 There are numerous places along the way to stop and appreciate the beech forests, scenic vistas, gorgeous foliage, as well as waterfalls, observatories, and natural hot springs.